huangda99/MWCP/README.md

 5. **Edge insertion maintenance**: For a new edge (u,v), the code identifies affected branches in the prefix tree, computes new maximal cliques that include (u,v), and updates the tree accordingly.
 6. **Edge deletion maintenance**: For a removed edge (u,v), the code identifies branches containing both u and v, derives updated maximal cliques after the deletion, and prunes/updates the prefix tree.
 7. **Weighted clique computation**: By mapping edge weights to vertex weights, the framework supports both maximum vertex-weighted clique and maximum edge-weighted clique in a unified manner.

+---

+## Citations

+This work is currently under submission.
+A formal citation will be provided once the paper is accepted.

+---

+## License

+MIT License.
+See the LICENSE file for details.

+---

+## Contribution Guidelines

+Contributions are welcome.
+Please open an issue to report bugs, propose improvements, or discuss potential changes before submitting a pull request.